gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-text-html.md

 Title: WebGL Text - HTML
 Description: How to use HTML to display text that is positioned to match WebGL

 This article is a continuation of previous WebGL articles.
-If you haven't read them I suggest <a href="webgl-3d-perspective.html">you start there</a>
-and work your way back.
+If you haven't read them I suggest [you start there](webgl-3d-perspective.html) and work your way back.

 A common question is "how to I draw text in WebGL".
 The first thing to ask yourself is what's your purpose in drawing the text.
 You're in a browser, the browser displays text.
 So your first answer should be to use HTML to display text.

 Let's do the easiest example first: You just want to draw some text over your WebGL.
 We might call this a text overlay.
 Basically this is text that stays in the same position.

 The simple way is to make an HTML element or elements and use CSS to make them overlap.

 For example: First make a container and put both a canvas and some HTML to be overlaid inside the container.

     <div class="container">
-      <canvas id="canvas" width="400" height="300"></canvas>
+      <canvas id="canvas"></canvas>
       <div id="overlay">
         <div>Time: <span id="time"></span></div>
         <div>Angle: <span id="angle"></span></div>